 Any adverse noise impacts, including cumulative noise impacts, are most effectively eliminated through ensuring wind energy proposals are sufficiently remote from communities and residential properties.
 All proposals for turbines of over 50 metres to blade tip should be accompanied by a full detailed assessment of the noise impacts of the proposal, in line with ETSU-R-97 standards.
-Applicants should refer to the most up-to-date available guidance on the application of ETSU-R-976..
+Applicants should refer to the Institute of Acoustics 'A Good Practice Guide to the Application of ETSU-R-97 For the Assessment and Rating of Wind Turbine Noise'.
 The Council will only support proposals where it can be clearly evidenced that the noise levels will not significantly impact on residential amenity.
 As part of any planning consent granted, there may be a requirement, based on the site specific circumstances, for regular noise monitoring to be undertaken for a limited period to demonstrate that the wind energy development is complying with its conditions in terms of noise.